GiovanniStephens/cardinality-constrained-optimisation/README.md

 I think there is a constant conditional correlation (CCC) model that forecasts the variances using a GARCH model and uses historical correlations to back out the variance-covariance matrix.
 That's pretty much what I am planning to do.
 I just want to check whether replacing the diagonal of a variance-covariance matrix with the forecast variances is the same as the CCC variance-covariance matrix.

 If this is not looking the same, I could look into forecasting the variance-covariance matrix using a GARCH DCC.
+DCC models have been pretty heavily criticised as not really correct time-varying correlations.

-Can fitted copulas be used to get a forecast covariance?
+Fitted copulas can be used to estimate covariance, but it may be a bit slow to compute.

+CCC is probably the fastest, but copulas might give a good result.
+Worth testing the two against each other.

 # Backtest